 Since I’m currently 45 minutes from the Hungarian border whilst making this recipe, the traditional ingredients are really easy to pick up.
-There may be a few tweaks you may need to make, but don’t worry I will give you the best replacement possible for each harder to get ingredient.
+If you can’t find all the ingredients and need to make a few tweaks, don’t worry, I will give you the best replacement possible for each harder-to-get ingredient.

 Pork Fat is very popular in Hungary, it adds richness and sweetness to the goulash. – The best alternative would be Neutral Cooking Oil like Canola or Vegetable Oil.

-Beef Shin is a great choice of meat, its reasonably cheap and has a lot of collagen, that breakdown into gelatine whilst cooking which adds richness. – The alternative is Beef Chuck, this is also a great choice and has a similar cooking time.
+Beef Shin is an excellent choice of meat; it’s reasonably cheap and has a lot of collagen that breakdown into gelatine whilst cooking, which adds richness.. – The alternative is Beef Chuck; this is also a great choice and has a similar cooking time.

-Hungarian Red Pepper – Hungarian Peppers are a flavourful & slightly spicy peppers. – The best alternative are the less hot red peppers, the red banana peppers or red bell pepper are a good choice.
+Hungarian Red Peppers are flavourful & slightly spicy peppers.
+The best alternative is the less hot red peppers; the red banana peppers or red bell pepper are a good choice.

-Hungarian Paprika has a great depth of flavour, you can either use ‘sweet’ or ‘spicy’ Hungarian paprika.
-Both are fitting. – The best replacement would be regular paprika for the ‘sweet’ version and regular paprika with a 1/2 tbsp cayenne pepper for the ‘spicy’ Hungarian paprika.
+Hungarian Paprika has a delicious depth of flavour; you can either use ‘sweet’ or ‘spicy’ Hungarian paprika.
+The best replacement would be regular paprika for the ‘sweet’ version and regular paprika with a 1/2 tbsp cayenne pepper for the ‘spicy’ Hungarian paprika.

 What Makes Goulash Traditional?